Accommodations Process for College Board Testing

 Understand the FCPS process to request accommodations for College Board tests

 The content on this page provides information about the Fairfax County Public Schools process for requesting College Board accommodations on these tests.
-This information is included as enclosure 1 in the PSAT/NMSQT and SAT School Day testing notifications shared with parents and guardians in June-July 2022.
+This information is included as Enclosure 1 in the PSAT/NMSQT and SAT School Day testing notifications shared with parents and guardians in June 2023.

 Enclosure 1 - Accommodations Process for College Board Testing